Jbleezy/BO2-Reimagined/README.md

 * Downing kills all zombies around the player

 ### Vulture-Aid
-* Stink areas no longer activate while the player is standing
+* Stink areas no longer activate while the player is moving

 ## Pack-a-Punch
 * No longer costs 2000 points to change attachments on an upgraded weapon